Ageing related states of complex network formation in areca nuts

-\textbf{ The evolution of plants in the kingdom eukaryotic Plantae phenotypically expresses complex patterns\cite{boller2009innate,yuan2021pattern}.
-These patterns are fascinating to the animal kingdom \cite{sutherland1968outlines,hollard1982rotational,kurzweil2013create} for the coexistence of species by mimicry, adaptive camouflage, and taxis \cite{darwin1909origin,wehner1967pattern,lev2008role,michael2009darwin,merilaita2017camouflage,pannell2016mimicry, price2019background,jin2019prepatterning,eacock2019adaptive}.
-Plant-derived patterns have created new branches of mathematical physics\cite{langlois1990attractive,minarova2014fibonacci}.
-Many of these complex patterns can not be explained by typical mathematical functions \cite{jardine1971new,weinberg1972general,gfeller2007spectral,bamberger2015dealing,menichetti2015multiscale}, and a unifying approach in this field is Turing patterns \cite{kirkwood1977evolution,kondo2010reaction,zheng2016identifying,hearn2019turing}.
+The evolution of plants in the kingdom eukaryotic Plantae phenotypically expresses complex patterns\cite{boller2009innate,yuan2021pattern}.
+These patterns are fascinating to the animal kingdom for the coexistence of species by mimicry, adaptive camouflage, and taxis \cite{wehner1967pattern,merilaita2017camouflage,pannell2016mimicry,jin2019prepatterning,eacock2019adaptive}.
+Plant-derived patterns have created new branches of mathematical physics\cite{langlois1990attractive,minarova2014fibonacci} since many of these complex patterns can not be explained by conventional mathematical functions \cite{jardine1971new,weinberg1972general,gfeller2007spectral,bamberger2015dealing,menichetti2015multiscale}.
 Life on earth shows significant evidence of chaotic patterns\cite{hoffman1966nature,1995fractal,nathan2000spatial,2007Barbosa1139,niessing2010olfactory,2010Katifori,kumar2014pulsatory,stoddard2014pattern,jhawar2020noise,elmarakeby2021biologically}.
+Necessity of these patterns motivates us to study statistical mechanics of complex systems, which has drastically progressed to address these problems\cite{albert2002statistical,skardal2014optimal,charbonneau2012universal,burda2020ageing}, namely, unifying approach of Turing patterns \cite{kirkwood1977evolution,kondo2010reaction,zheng2016identifying,hearn2019turing}.
 One of the unresolved questions is if these complexities arise from the fundamental self-assembly of matters and the role of defects in them\cite{kirkwood1977evolution,hynninen2007self,hennig2011nature,ghosh2016atomic,zhou2018real}.
-Statistical mechanics of complex systems has evolved drastically to address these problems \cite{albert2002statistical,skardal2014optimal,charbonneau2012universal,burda2020ageing}.
-However, an obvious question remains, are complex patterns in life essential or is it just an accidental phenomenon?
-We have identified one such complex pattern formation in areca nuts (\textit{Areca catechus}).
-These patterns arise due to the biophysical-chemistry of alkaloids and other biochemicals \cite{raghavan1958arecanut, huang2012detection, danti2012segmentation}.
-A large number of areca nuts has been studied since 2017 to develop a low-cost tool to categorise areca nuts since the nut is considered to be addictive for humans and has increased adverse health effects\cite{whoareca}.
-We developed a smartphone camera-based high-resolution measurement with comprehensive biophysical mathematics and a quantum mechanical concept called density of states (DOS).
+We have identified one such complex pattern formation of ageing in areca nuts (\textit{Areca catechus}).
+These patterns arise due to complex interactions of alkaloids and other biochemicals \cite{raghavan1958arecanut, huang2012detection, danti2012segmentation}.
+We developed a smartphone camera-based high-resolution technique with a set of comprehensive biophysical mathematics complementing density of states (DOS).
 The internal morphology of areca nuts possesses two distinctive regions in the kernel of white and brown.
-The complex patterns form from the maturation, and the complexity starts increasing with ageing.
-Here, we have performed a comprehensive analysis of the morphological network formation in areca nuts of the same off-springs of nuts with the same age groups although some of them are aged more than the other nuts.
-Could this be due to the diversity of ageing across all lives on earth? \cite{kirkwood1977evolution,jones2014diversity,freund2019untangling,cohen2020aging} }
+Within same age groups, ageing is more in some nuts than the others.
+We found that the DOS can provide a unique coefficient to represent age and ageing together using a single number.
+Here, we have performed a comprehensive analysis of the morphological network formation in areca nuts of the same off-springs with the same age groups from relative and absolute colour vision perspectives.
+Our method identifies the intrinsic similarities among the ageing networks without implementing any computationally expensive search algorithm.
+These quantitative analysis of diversity of ageing \cite{kirkwood1977evolution,jones2014diversity,freund2019untangling,cohen2020aging} bring insight in animal ageing, evolutionary psychology of complex pattern formation for phenotypic expression of age\cite{perez2017maternal}, the chemistry of health \cite{whoareca} for areca nuts consumption, computer vision for developing efficient algorithms, and commonality among fingerprint patterns\cite{KUCKEN200571}, nanomaterials self-assembly, and quantum fluids.\cite{1998fabry,feng2019correlations,edmonds2020vortex}